alexandremnd/alexandremnd/README.md

 ---

-Here is some tools I am comfortable to use, but I am always open to learning and developing new abilities alongside the skills I already hold.
+Here are some tools I am comfortable using, but I am always open to learning and developing new abilities alongside the skills I already have.

 <p align="center">
   <img alt="Python" src="https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54">